 INFJs’ intuition and thinking functions are introverted in nature, while our feeling and sensing functions are extroverted in nature.
-INFPs, on the other hand, is just the opposite.
+INFP, on the other hand, is just the opposite.
 Their intuition and thinking functions are extroverted in nature, but their feeling and sensing functions are introverted in nature.
-Our functional stacks are nothing like each other:
+Our function stacks are nothing like each other:

-This means the energy we directed inward and outward are not the same.
+This means the way we prefer to direct our energy inward and outward are not the same.

 1. INFJs and INFPs have different interests (different dominant functions, Ni vs Fi).

-Both INFJs and INFPs are idealistic and compassionate, but an INFJ is led by introverted intuition (Ni) while an INFP is led by introverted feeling (Fi).
+Both INFJs and INFPs can be idealistic and compassionate, but an INFJ is led by introverted intuition (Ni) while an INFP is led by introverted feeling (Fi).

-INFPs, on the other hand, care about people, but they don’t care about the human insights as much as we do.
-Every time I talk to my brother about the insights I have on people, he shuts off.
+INFPs, on the other hand, care about people.
+But they don’t care so much about having insights on other people or understanding the abstract concept about people and their personalities.
+Every time I talk to my brother about the deeper insights I have on people, he shuts off.

 2. INFJs and INFPs have different values about people (Fe vs Fi).

 Another reason why I don’t have strong preferences is that my feeling function is directed outwards (i.e. extroverted).
 Therefore, I’m usually more concerned about what the group wants than what I want.
 When it comes to dining places, I usually let my friends or family decide because I value social harmony more than what I want to eat.
 Over time, I ended up not developing any strong preference for food because I have been so accommodating.